Martchus/PKGBUILDs/README.md

 Note that windeployqt needed to be enabled by the official/regular `qt6-tools` package but would likely not work very well anyways.
 Using the static libraries or mxdeployqt might be an alternative for windeployqt.

+### Static plugins and CMake
+Qt 5 initially didn't support it so I added patches to make it work.
+After Qt 5 added support I still kept my own version because I didn't want to risk any regressions (which would be tedious to deal with).
+So the [official documentation](https://doc.qt.io/qt-5/qtcore-cmake-qt-import-plugins.html) does **not** apply to my packages.
+One simply has to link against the targets of the wanted static plugins manually.

+However, for Qt 6 I dropped my patches and the official documentation applies.
+I would still recommended to set the target property `QT_DEFAULT_PLUGINS` of relevant targets to `0` and link against wanted plugin targets manually.
+At least in my cases list of plugins selected by default seemed needlessly long.
+I would also recommended to set the CMake variable `QT_SKIP_AUTO_QML_PLUGIN_INCLUSION` to a falsy value because this pulls in a lot of dependencies which are likely not needed.

+### Further documentation
+The directory `qt5-base/mingw-w64` contains also a README with more Qt 5 specific information.

 ## Running Windows executables built using mingw-w64 packages with WINE
 It is recommended to use the scripts `x86_64-w64-mingw32-wine` and `i686-w64-mingw32-wine` provided by the `mingw-w64-wine`